Fideuà: History

 The invention of fideuà is attributed to a picturesque story.
-Gabriel Rodríguez Pastor, (Gabrielo from a kiosk in the port district of Grau in Gandía), worked as a cook on a boat and Juan Bautista Pascual (Zábalo), was the youngest man on the boat and his assistant.
+Gabriel Rodríguez Pastor, (Gabrielo from a kiosk in the port district of Grau in Gandia), worked as a cook on a boat and Juan Bautista Pascual (Zábalo), was the youngest man on the boat and his assistant.
 According to Gabriel's family, the boat captain loved rice and the rest of sailors almost never received their full portion of arròs a banda, the dish that the cook usually prepared.
 Trying to find a solution for the problem, the cook had the idea of using noodles instead of rice to see if the result was a little less appetizing for the captain.

 The invention was liked, and fame of the dish spread to harbor restaurants such as the "Pastaora House", where they cooked the first "fideuades".
 The dish became distinctive and essential in the area.

 Characteristics

-Just like paella, it is cooked in a special wide and flat frying pan, also called paellera, although there are other traditional variants made in a casserole.
+Just like paella, it is cooked in a special wide and flat frying pan, called paella (the word for "frying pan" in Catalan language), although there are other traditional variants made in a casserole.

 The pasta is sautéed in stock, rather than boiled.

-Gandia is the birthplace of fideuà, and in this city of La Safor region there is an annual competition where the best cooks try to prepare the best fideuà.
+Gandia is the birthplace of fideuà, and in this city of La Safor region, there is an annual competition where the best cooks try to prepare the best fideuà.